65R625 Dolby Vision HDR Roku Smart LED 60Hz TV

 Wide-angle viewing on this TV revealed the common image degrading which is typical of most LED/LCD panels.
 This comes in the form of contrast and color saturation loss.

 Motion handling: The R625 had decent overall motion handling with regular fast-action content.
-There were no notable motion artifacts with the demo content I viewed of fast-paced sporting events that appeared smooth and blur-free.
+There were no notable motion artifacts in the demo content I viewed of fast-paced sporting events that appeared smooth and blur-free.
 However, this TV did have some motion artifact issues with certain content, namely 24p movie images that revealed some motion judder and stutter.
 To help reduce or eliminate motion judder you can turn on the TV’s Natural Cinema setting.
 The TV also has an Action Smoothing setting that controls motion interpolation to smooth onscreen motion and to help relieve any stutter that may be present.

 The sound quality from this TV was mediocre – as is the case with many flat panel designs.
 The sound output was lean and thin having very little bass punch.
 However, the TV could play loudly and dialogue was clear and intelligible.